 Get out and climb, swing, slide, and run around in a playground.
 This is a great way to help build communication skills in your toddler as you teach them to communicate with other children on the playground.

 Do it all with them too.
 Don’t just sit and watch as they do it, get on that swing set yourself and play with your kid.

-Make sure you have this first aid kit handy.
-You never know when an accident will happen and you could score massive brownie points with local mom’s if you are prepared with an awesome first aid kit.
+Make sure you have a first aid kit handy.
+You never know when an accident will happen and you could score massive brownie points with local moms if you are prepared with an awesome first aid kit.

 Spend an hour or more at the playground running around and I guarantee your kid will sleep like a log that night.
 This is a one of the must do spring activities to get your kid nice and tired for a good night’s sleep.